 The contraceptive implant does not provide any protection against sexually transmitted infections (STIs).

 The contraceptive implant is inserted in the inner side of the upper arm.
 The area around it sometimes bruises and feels sore for a few days following insertion.
 Your doctor will use a local anaesthetic, to ensure the insertion does not hurt.
 This small operation involves a small cut and should take only a few minutes.
-Afterwards, you need to use back-up contraception for a week, to give the implant time to start working.
+Afterwards, you will need to use back-up type of contraception (for example a condom) for a week, to give the implant time to start working.

 Implant birth control will protect you from pregnancy for three years.
 After that, you'll need to have the implant removed and changed for a new one, if you would like to continue using implant birth control.

 If you decide to get pregnant, the contraceptive implant can be removed at any time and you will regain your fertility shortly afterwards.
 It provides long-term contraception for 3 years and eliminates the need to use contraceptive measures on a regular basis.
-However, if you are having sex with a partner who might carry an infection, please ensure you use a condom in addition.
+However, if you are having sex with a partner who might carry an infection, you must ensure ensure you use a condom in addition.

 Implant birth control relieves heavy and painful periods, just like the pill.
 It only contains progestin and is assumed to have a smaller risk of side effects (compared to oral contraceptives which contain oestrogen).

 The contraception implant can cause side effects in some women.
 In the first year, many women suffer from irregular bleeding and changes to their periods, which can sometimes become heavier.
 It is estimated, that while 20% of women using the implant will have very light to no bleeding at all, another 50% of women will suffer from irregular periods.